QuantumNook/Turn-Windows-Security-Off/README.md

-# Windows Security Configurator

-**Version: 1.1**
-**Build: 20250604.1**
-**Changes:**
-- Added control over file and download security features (Mark-of-the-Web, download scanning).
-- Implemented randomized filenames for generated scripts to help evade detection.

-This application provides a user-friendly interface to configure various Windows security features, prioritizing Group Policy and MDM principles for controlled and reversible management.
-It's designed to help you adjust settings related to Windows Defender, SmartScreen, User Account Control (UAC), Virtualization-Based Security (VBS), and other system mitigations.

-## How to Use

-1.  **Access the Application:** Open the `index.html` file in your web browser.
-This application runs entirely client-side, so you don't need a special web server to use it locally.
-2.  **Select Your Configurations:** The application will display a list of Windows security features.
-Each feature will have a toggle (checkbox or slider) to enable or disable it.
-    *   **Review Descriptions:** Read the descriptions for each feature carefully to understand its purpose and security implications.
-    *   **Toggle Settings:** Adjust the toggles according to your desired security posture.
-3.  **Generate Scripts:** Once you have made your selections, click the "Generate" button (labeled "Generate Configuration Script" or similar in the UI).
-4.  **Download and Extract:** Your browser will download a `.zip` file with a randomized name (e.g., `WindowsSecurityConfig-randomstring.zip` or `WindowsSecurityRevert-randomstring.zip`).
-    *   **Extract this ZIP file** to a location on your computer, such as your Desktop.
-You may find that disabling the "Attachment Manager: Do not preserve zone information" feature within the application helps prevent Windows from interfering with extraction.
-Using a third-party archive tool like 7-Zip or WinRAR may also bypass these checks.
-    *   Inside the ZIP file, you will find two files with randomized names:
-        *   A PowerShell script (`.ps1`)
-        *   A Batch launcher script (`.bat`)
-5.  **Run the Configuration:**
-    *   **IMPORTANT:** You must run the batch file with Administrator privileges.
-    *   **Right-click** on the generated `.bat` file.
-    *   Select **"Run as administrator"**.
-    *   Windows User Account Control (UAC) might prompt you for confirmation; click "Yes" to allow it.
-    *   A command prompt window will open, and the script will execute.
-It will log its actions to the console.
-    *   **Pay attention to any messages in the command prompt**, especially if it indicates that a reboot is required for changes to take full effect.
-    *   Press Enter to close the command prompt window when prompted.

-## Key Features

-*   **User-Friendly Interface:** Easily toggle security features on or off.
-*   **Script Generation:** Creates PowerShell (`.ps1`) and Batch (`.bat`) scripts for automated execution.
-*   **Reversibility:** Focuses on settings that can be easily reverted to default states.
-*   **Administrator Privileges:** Generated scripts require elevated privileges for system-level changes.
-*   **Detailed Explanations:** Understand the purpose and security implications of each setting.
-*   **Download Security Control:** Explicit control over how Windows handles files downloaded from the internet, including disabling the 'Mark-of-the-Web' and download scanning.
-*   **Randomized Script Names:** Generated scripts use randomized filenames to help evade detection based on file name signatures.
-*   **Global Presets:** Easily apply "Force ON", "Force OFF", or "Restore Defaults" configurations.

-## Reverting Changes

-Use the "Restore Windows Defaults (Remove Policies)" option from the Global Configuration Presets dropdown.
-This will generate a special script designed to remove the policy enforcements set by this application, returning control over those settings back to Windows defaults or user control via the Windows Security interface.

-## Important Security Notes

-*   **Administrator Privileges:** The generated scripts modify system-level settings and therefore **require Administrator privileges** to run.
-*   **Reboots:** Some changes, particularly those related to Virtualization-Based Security (VBS), UAC, driver blocklists, and certain download security settings, require a system reboot or logging out/in to take full effect.
-The script will inform you if a reboot is recommended.
-*   **Understand the Implications:** Disabling security features can significantly reduce your system's protection against malware, exploits, and data theft. **This is especially true for the File & Download Security features.** Ensure you understand the security implications of each setting before making changes.
-*   **Backup:** It is always recommended to create a system restore point or a full backup before applying significant system changes.
-*   **Smart App Control:** Note that Smart App Control (in Windows 11) is not managed by this tool as it often requires a Windows reinstallation to re-enable once turned off.
-Disabling it manually before using this tool may be necessary depending on your usage patterns.
+***<u>Ensure the switch next to "Tamper Protection" is in the "Off" position before proceeding to run any generated scripts!</u>***

 ---

-*Generated by AI Instance with your guidance.*
+## ?? **How to Use TOWS**

+Follow these steps to configure your Windows security settings:

+1.  ?? **Access the Application:** Open the `index.html` file in your web browser.
+TOWS runs entirely client-side – no server needed!
+2.  ?? **Select Your Configurations:** The intuitive interface presents a list of Windows security features.
+    *   ? _Browse and Read:_ Carefully review the description and security implications for each feature.
+Understanding the impact of disabling a setting is crucial.
+    *   ??? _Toggle Away:_ Use the toggles to set each feature to your desired state (Enabled/Disabled).
+3.  ?? **Generate Scripts:** Once your selections are made, click the prominent **"Generate"** button.
+4.  ?? **Download and Extract:** Your browser will download a `.zip` file with a **randomized, unique name** (e.g., `WindowsSecurityConfig-randomstring.zip`).
+This helps avoid detection based on static filenames.
+    *   ?? _Extract Here:_ Extract the contents of this ZIP file to a convenient location (like your Desktop).
+    *   ?? _Find the Files:_ Inside the extracted folder, you'll find two files, also with **randomized names**: a PowerShell script (`.ps1`) and a Batch launcher script (`.bat`).
+5.  ?? **Run the Configuration (as Administrator):**
+    *   ?? _Elevated Access Required:_ The generated scripts modify system settings and **MUST be run with Administrator privileges**.
+    *   ??? _Right-Click & Run:_ **Right-click** on the generated **`.bat`** file.
+    *   ? _Confirm:_ Select **"Run as administrator"**.
+Confirm the User Account Control (UAC) prompt if it appears.
+    *   ??? _Observe:_ A command prompt window will open, showing the script's execution logs.
+    *   ?? _Reboot if Needed:_ Pay close attention to the script's output.
+It will inform you if a **system reboot** is required for some changes (especially Core Isolation features like VBS, HVCI, Credential Guard, LSA Protection) to take full effect.
+    *   ?? _Finish:_ Press Enter when prompted to close the command prompt.

+---

+## ? **Key Features at a Glance**

+*   ??? **Intuitive UI:** Effortlessly manage complex settings via a clean web interface.
+*   ?? **Automated Scripting:** Generates ready-to-run PowerShell and Batch scripts.
+*   ?? **Reversibility Focus:** Employs Group Policy-like registry changes for easy restoration.
+*   ?? **Administrator Power:** Scripts are designed for necessary elevated execution.
+*   ?? **Detailed Documentation:** Understand each setting with built-in explanations.
+*   ?? **Download Security Control:** Explicitly disable mechanisms like the 'Mark-of-the-Web' and download scanning that interfere with downloaded files.
+*   ?? **Randomized Script Names:** Enhances privacy and helps evade detection based on static filenames.
+*   Presets: Apply "Force ON", "Force OFF", or "Restore Defaults" configurations with a single click.

+---

+## ?? **Reverting Changes**

+Want to revert your configurations or restore Windows defaults?

+Navigate back to the TOWS application interface in your browser.
+From the "Global Configuration Presets" dropdown, select:

+*   **"Restore Windows Defaults (Remove Policies)"**

+Click **"Generate"**.
+This will produce a special script package designed to **remove** the policy enforcements set by TOWS, returning control over those settings back to the standard Windows behavior or allowing you to configure them via the Windows Security interface.
+Run this generated script package as Administrator following the same steps as above.

+---

+## ?? **Important Security Notes**

+*   ??? **REDUCED SECURITY:** Disabling security features **significantly increases your system's vulnerability** to malware, exploits, and data theft.
+Proceed with caution.
+*   ?? **DOWNLOAD RISKS:** Disabling **File & Download Security** features means Windows will perform fewer checks on downloaded files, including executables and archives.
+This removes a critical layer of defense against threats from the internet.
+*   ?? **REBOOTS ARE VITAL:** Some security changes only become effective after a **full system reboot**.
+The script will advise you when this is necessary.
+*   ?? **BACKUP FIRST:** Always create a **system restore point or a full backup** before applying significant system changes.
+*   ?? **UNDERSTANDING IS KEY:** This tool is for advanced users.
+Ensure you understand the function and risk of each setting before modification.
+*   ?? **SMART APP CONTROL:** Note that Smart App Control (Windows 11) is **NOT** managed by this tool.
+Disabling it may require manual steps and potentially a Windows reinstallation to re-enable.

+---

+By using TOWS, you acknowledge and accept the responsibility for the security state of your operating system.

+---